HOW LONG WILL MY RETAINER, ALIGNER OR NIGHT GUARD LAST?

 - It feels uncomfortable

-If your retainer, aligner or nightguard feels different to how it fitted before, it is important to get it checked by your dentist.
+If your retainer, aligner or night guard feels different to how it fitted before, it is important to get it checked by your dental health professional

 - Wear and tear or damage

-Over time, your retainer, aligner or nightguard can become damaged.
-It may fade, discolor or crack or the shape may become distorted.
-It is important to look closely at your removable dental appliance every now and again and always ask your dentist to check if you notice any change.
+Over time, your retainer, aligner or night guard can become damaged.
+It may fade, discolour or crack or the shape may become distorted.
+It is important to look closely at your removable dental appliance every now and again and always ask your dental health professional to check if you notice any change.

 SIGNS IT MAY NEED TO BE CLEANED

-SIGNS TO ASK YOUR DENTIST ABOUT YOUR APPLIANCE
+SIGNS TO ASK YOUR DENTAL HEALTH PROFESSIONAL ABOUT YOUR APPLIANCE

 - Are there small cracks?